-Since 2017, Conservation International has worked with more than 40 schools and engaged approximately 45,000 students on topics such as climate change, plastic pollution, deforestation, mangrove conservation and marine conservation.
+Since 2017, Conservation International Singapore has worked with more than 120 schools and engaged with approximately 92,000 students on topics such as climate change, marine conservation, mangrove conservation, plastic pollution, deforestation, biodiversity, food waste, freshwater, and green careers.

 Contact us to find out more about this program.

-Conservation International’s internship program offers Singapore’s university students first-hand experience supporting conservation efforts across the Asia-Pacific.
+Conservation International’s internship program offers Singapore tertiary students first-hand experience supporting conservation efforts across the Asia-Pacific.

-Since 2016, more than 38 students have contributed to our field conservation, science, communications, and research efforts in Singapore, Samoa, Timor-Leste, Hong Kong, the Philippines, Indonesia, and Cambodia.
+Since 2017, 61 students have contributed to our field conservation, science, communications, and research efforts in Cambodia, Hong Kong, Indonesia, New Caledonia, the Philippines, Samoa, Singapore, and Timor-Leste.

 Find out more about internships available.

 MAC3 Conservation Scholarship at Conservation International Singapore